alexandermishin13/rcrecv-kmod/README.md

 * Gets the code from a remote control;
 * Sets kernel variables;
-* Creates and destroys a device file;
+* Creates a device file and read a last code from it;

 Under early development